BaselBoulos/BaselBoulos/README.md

 I have also studied algorithms & data structures through [MIT 6.00](https://www.youtube.com/watch?v=k6U-i4gXkLM) Full Course.

-A little more about me, I have explored more than 15 countries around the world, and lived in New Zealand for about 1.5 years, while working remotely, and learning new technologies 💡
+A little more about me, I have explored more than 15 countries around the world, and lived in New Zealand for about 1.5 years, while working remotely, and learning new technologies 💡, I'm  also fluent in 3 speaking languages

 Learning, teaching, sharing knowledge, and getting outside my comfort zone, are part of what keeps me going.